pytorch/android-demo-app/StreamingASR/README.md

 cd android-demo-app/StreamingASR
 ```

-If you don't have PyTorch 1.12 and torchaudio 0.12 installed or want to have a quick try of the demo app, you can download the optimized scripted model file [streaming_asrv2.ptl](TOREPLACE), then drag and drop it to the `StreamingASR/app/src/main/assets` folder inside `android-demo-app/StreamingASR`, and continue to Step 3.
+If you don't have PyTorch 1.12 and torchaudio 0.12 installed or want to have a quick try of the demo app, you can download the optimized scripted model file [streaming_asrv2.ptl](https://drive.google.com/file/d/1XRCAFpMqOSz5e7VP0mhiACMGCCcYfpk-/view?usp=sharing), then drag and drop it to the `StreamingASR/app/src/main/assets` folder inside `android-demo-app/StreamingASR`, and continue to Step 3.

 ### 2. Test and Prepare the Model

-To install PyTorch 1.12, torchaudio 0.12, and other required numpy and pyaudio library, do something like this:
+To install PyTorch 1.12, torchaudio 0.12, and other required packages (numpy, pyaudio, and fairseq), do something like this:

 ```
 conda create -n pt1.12 python=3.8.5
 conda activate pt1.12
-pip install torch torchaudio numpy pyaudio
+pip install torch torchaudio numpy pyaudio fairseq
 ```

-Now download the streaming ASR model file
+First, create the model file `scripted_wrapper_tuple.pt` by running `python generate_ts.py`.
-[scripted_wrapper_tuple.pt](TOREPLACE) to the `android-demo-app/StreamingASR` directory.

-To test the model, run `python run_sasr.py`.
+Then, to test the model, run `python run_sasr.py`.
 After you see:
 ```
 Initializing model...
 Initialization complete.
 ```
 say something like "good afternoon happy new year", and you'll likely see the streaming recognition results `good afternoon happy new year` while you speak.
 Hit Ctrl-C to end.

-To optimize and convert the model to the format that can run on Android, run the following commands:
+Finally, to optimize and convert the model to the format that can run on Android, run the following commands:
 ```
 mkdir -p StreamingASR/app/src/main/assets
 python save_model_for_mobile.py